rafamarrara/CTFs/HTB/Jerry/README.md

 ## Extra

-- Thi [GitHub Repo](https://github.com/danielmiessler/SecLists/blob/master/Passwords/Default-Credentials/tomcat-betterdefaultpasslist.txt) has a good list of default Tomcat passwords.
+- This [GitHub Repo](https://github.com/danielmiessler/SecLists/blob/master/Passwords/Default-Credentials/tomcat-betterdefaultpasslist.txt) has a good list of default Tomcat passwords.
 - This [script](https://github.com/mgeeky/tomcatWarDeployer) seems to automate the whole process.
 Maybe would be a good approach learn it later on.